joanncheng/taipei-day-trip-website/README.md

 <h3 align="center">
-Taipei-day-trip-website is a travel e-commerce website</br> where you can discover and find attractions in Taipei City</br> and book day tours of the sights you like.
+Taipei-day-trip-website is a travel e-commerce website</br> where you can discover and find attractions in Taipei City</br> and book day tours of the sights.
 </h3>